- Ensure you comply with the 3-2-1 rule

 You can also consider XFS/Fast Clone if your data is encrypted, as Veeam will know which metadata/datablocks inside the encrypted backup-files correspond to which source-datablocks.

 One known issue that requires attention is fragmentation of the XFS filesystem, which is inevitable as clone operations are executed regularly.
 Fragmentation affects negatively read performance, and even those reads that would normally be sequential will basically become random operations.
-XFS has its own ways to mitigate fragmentation, like creating speculative preallocations when copy on write, but in order to keep performance from degrading it’s important to have an array with a good random read performance, or even better use SSDs.
-There are tools also to defragment XFS, but they should be used with caution as it takes a long time for the procedure to complete and they generate a heavy performance hit.
+XFS has its own ways to mitigate fragmentation, like creating speculative preallocations when copy on write, but in order to keep performance from degrading it’s important to have an array with a good random read performance.
+Even better, use SSDs.
+There are tools to defragment XFS, but they should be used with caution, as it takes a long time for the procedure to complete and they generate a heavy performance hit.

-It is also recommended not to use VMFS based disks as if the disk was to be lost or corrupted, then all the backup data would also be lost as well.
+It is also recommended not to use VMFS based disks.
+If the disk was to be lost or corrupted, then all the backup data would also be lost as well.
 Veeam recommends in this case to use direct attached iSCSI as it can be reattached to another VM, or a physical system if required.
 FC via NPIV is not recommended.